Message from the Vice President

 Making payments online is quick and easy.

-*FERPA - parents must be authorized by their student in the Registrar's Office or on the Student Portal to discuss student account information.
+*FERPA - parents must be authorized by their student in the Registrar's Office or on the Student Portal in the "My Profile" section to discuss student account information.

 Login to the Student Portal in order to set up a payment plan, make a payment, or view the student account.
 For questions, call the Student Business Office at 806.720.7302.

-The Student Business Office will process student stipends twice a week.
+The Student Business Office will process student stipends twice a week (once a week in the summer).
 To expedite the refund process, complete a direct deposit form on the student portal.
 Direct deposits will be processed by the LCU Business Office.
-The Student Business Office will hold all paper checks for pickup in the Student Business Office for 3 business days before they are mailed to the address on file.
+The Student Business Office will hold all paper checks for pickup in the Student Business Office for 1 week before they are mailed to the address on file.
 The student is responsible for maintaining the accurate address on file.

 The university provides all students an email account and all campus residents a post office box.
 All campus business between offices and students is transacted through the university mail system and email.